kreuzwerker/awsu/README.md

 ## Running `awsu`

-`awsu` can be run in two modes: export and exec.
+`awsu` can be run in two modes: export and exec. `awsu` always tries to assume roles for the maximum amount of time (60 minutes).

 ### Export mode